Verifying liquidity of recursive Bitcoin contracts: Introduction

 transfers the whole balance to $\pmvA$, and then terminates.
 The guarded contract

 decomposes the contract into $n$ parallel components $\contrC[i]$, distributing the balance according to the weights $\valW[i]$.
 The guarded contract

-checks that all the secrets $\vec{\secrA}$ have been revealed and satisfy the predicate $\predP$ R2{(of course, a secret can be revealed only by the participant who has chosen it, as we will see in~\Cref{sec:bitml})}.
+checks that all the secrets $\vec{\secrA}$ have been revealed and satisfy the predicate $\predP$ (of course, a secret can be revealed only by the participant who has chosen it, as we will see in Section~\ref{sec:bitml}).

 When enabled, the above-mentioned actions can be fired by anyone, at anytime.
 To restrict \emph{who} can execute actions and \emph{when}, one can use the decoration $\authC{\pmvA}{\contrD}$, which requires the authorization of $\pmvA$, and the decoration $\afterC{\constT}{\contrD}$, which requires to wait until time $\constT$.